Arrest Warrants in Tampa

 The Hillsborough County Sheriff’s Office (HCSO) has an elite “Special Weapons and Tactics” team (often called the HCSO SWAT Team.
 Members of the SWAT Team are deputies at HSCO who have received months of intense training.
 Members of the SWAT Team are awarded a SWAT pin.

-At HCSO, SWAT tryouts included extensive shooting drills, propelling from helicopters, and learning how to react in various active threats.
-Many of the SWAT members taking on these positions in addition to their regular duties as deputies.
+At HCSO, SWAT tryouts included extensive shooting drills, propelling from helicopters, and learning how to react to various active threats.
+Many of the SWAT members take on these positions in addition to their regular duties as deputies.

-Members of the HCSO SWAT Team might serve outstanding arrest warrants, particularly for serious and violent felonies or for suspects believed to be in possession of firearms.
+Members of the HCSO SWAT Team might serve outstanding arrest warrants, particularly for serious and violent felonies or suspects believed to possess firearms.

 Self-Arrest Program at Hillsborough County Sheriff’s Office

-If you are eligible for the self-arrest program in Hillsborough County you might be able to avoid being booked into the jail where you will have your possessions taken and inventoried, be fingerprinted, go through a medical screening and psychological evaluation, and be dressed in an orange jumpsuit.
+If you are eligible for the self-arrest program in Hillsborough County, you might be able to avoid being booked into jail.
+There, you will have your possessions taken and inventoried, your fingerprints taken, a medical screening and psychological evaluation conducted, and dressed in an orange jumpsuit.

 Instead, the self-arrest program in Tampa, FL, lets you go to a building near the jail to turn yourself in and take care of the bail.
 The hours for the self-arrest program at 9:00 a.m. until 3:00 p.m. on Monday through Friday (not including county holidays).

-Any Hillsborough County self-arrest after 3:00 p.m. will be processed at the Orient Road Jail located at 1801 Orient Road, Tampa, FL 33619.
-If you go to the Orient Road Jail, the process might six (6) hours or more.
-The self-arrest program is much more convenient because you can avoid sitting in central booking waiting for hours to be processed.
+Any Hillsborough County self-arrest after 3:00 p.m. will be processed at the Orient Road Jail at 1801 Orient Road, Tampa, FL 33619.
+If you go to the Orient Road Jail, the process might take six (6) hours or more.
+The self-arrest program is much more convenient because you can avoid sitting in a central booking room and waiting hours to be processed.

 Additional Resources

 Florida Extradition Warrant – Find out more about fugitive warrants for extradition to or from the State of Florida.
-When the court issues a felony warrant in Florida, the FCIC will include information about whether the State of Florida is willing to extradite the individual back to Florida if the individual is picked up in another state.
-While the person is held out of state, the attorney may be able to convince the judge to release the individual long enough so that the individual can voluntarily surrender in the jurisdiction that has an outstanding warrant.
+When the court issues a felony warrant in Florida, the FCIC will include information about whether the State of Florida is willing to extradite the individual to Florida if the individual is picked up in another state.
+While the person is held out of state, the attorney may convince the judge to release the individual long enough so that the individual can voluntarily surrender in the jurisdiction with an outstanding warrant.

 Florida Arrest Warrants for Wanted Persons by FDLE – Search the Florida Criminal Information Center (FCIC) Public Access System (PAS) for wanted individuals throughout all counties in Florida.
 The Florida Department of Law Enforcement maintains the FCIC.
 The FCIC PAS website contains records from Florida law enforcement agencies selected for public access by those agencies.
 Not all active warrants will show up because they have not been entered into the FCIC database yet, or because the agency has not selected the arrest warrant for public access.
 The FCIC PAS database also contains information about stolen guns, stolen vehicles (including stolen vehicle parts and license plates), boats (including boat parts and decals), and other stolen articles.
 The FCIC database also contains a list of missing persons.